gcpevents/eventsforcloudrun/node/README.md

 # Events for Cloud Run – Node Quickstart

-This folder contains a quickstart app for using Events for Cloud Run with Node.
+This folder contains an Express app for using Events for Cloud Run with Node.

 ## Deploy to Cloud Run